sictweb/web700/Code Examples/readme.md

 * week9.js - An Express.js app that uses the handlebars templating library
 * week10.js - An Express.js REST API and test client (HTML / AJAX)
 * week11.js - An Express.js demonstrating a connection to PostgreSQL database using Sequelize
-* week12.js - A more advanced Express.js app with secure HTTPS logins and client sessions
+* week12.js - A more advanced Express.js app with secure HTTPS logins

 <a name="a5"></a>
 ## Submitting corrections or updates